christiandudel/dtms/README.md

 model is defined in a general way which describes the states included in the model and its timescale (model setup).
 Second, the input data has to be reshaped and cleaned.
-Third, transition probabilities are estimated, either via multinomial logistic regression or nonparametrically.
+Third, transition probabilities are estimated, either via multinomial logistic regression or with nonparametric methods.
 Fourth, Markov chain methods are applied to calculate statistics to describe the model.
 These steps and the corresponding functions are described below.
 Note that not all arguments of each function are described, and in many cases the help files for the individual functions contain useful additional information.

 ### Model setup

-To use the `dtms` package, in a first step disrete-time multistate models are defined in a abstract way using three components: the names of the transient states; the names of the absorbing states; and the values of the time scale.
+To use the `dtms` package, in a first step discrete-time multistate models are defined in a abstract way using three components: the names of the transient states; the names of the absorbing states; and the values of the time scale.
 Moreover, there are two additional components